Key Clinical Updates in Other Drug & Substance Use Disorders

 Treatment for overdosage (or suspected overdosage) is discussed in Chapter 38.

 Treatment for withdrawal begins if grade 2 signs develop.
 If a withdrawal program is necessary, use methadone, 10 mg orally (use parenteral administration if the patient is vomiting), and observe.
-If signs (piloerection, mydriasis, cardiovascular changes) persist for more than 4–6 hours, give another 10 mg; continue to administer methadone at 4- to 6-hour intervals until signs are not ...
+If signs (piloerection, mydriasis, cardiovascular changes) persist for more than 4–6 hours, give another 10 mg; continue to administer methadone at 4- to 6-hour intervals until signs are ...